 Planned Route – the original prescribed route either generated by CoPilot Truck or from a RouteSync package.
-This will match the color of the corresponding table row.
+This appears as a shaded bar that matches the color of the corresponding table row.

-Note: the map will display straight lines between GPS points in order to provide an efficient service.
+Note: the map will display straight lines between GPS points.

 Route Origin – the starting point of the planned route, typically where the vehicle was when the route was generated.
 Clicking on this icon on the map will pop up a callout with additional information about the

 Route Destination – the ending point of the planned route.
 In multi-stop routes, this is the last stop of the trip.
 Clicking on this icon on the map will pop up a callout with additional information about the Route

 Left Planned Route – where the vehicle left the prescribed route beyond the defined distance threshold.
 Clicking on this icon on the map will pop up a callout with additional information about the Left Planned Route event.
 Left route events will only be shown if the driver exceeds the out-of-route threshold distance set in Account Manager.

 Rejoined Planned Route – where the vehicle came back to the prescribed route.
 Clicking on this icon on the map will pop up a callout with additional information about the Rejoined Route event.
 Rejoined route events will only be shown if the driver exceeds the out-of-route threshold distance set in Account Manager.

 A toggle button allows you to enable and disable the display of GPS pings on the map for each trip.

 Each callout includes either the type of event (Left Route or Rejoined Route) or where the GPS ping falls in the sequence of pings.
 It also includes the coordinates, time, speed and direction of the GPS ping.
 For Out-of-Route (OoR) events, mileage details will be shown.